What is unique about the Active Learning Preschool (ALP)?

 The ALP year runs for nine months starting in September and ending in May.

 Where does it meet?

 All Active Learning Preschool classes meet in the Early Childhood Center located at 1070 7th Ave.
 NE in Sioux Center, Iowa.

 Who is eligible?

-Children who are 3 years old by September 15, 2019 are eligible.
-We will talk to you upon enrollment regarding which class we feel is best suited for your 3-year-old.
-Children already enrolled in programs within the Early Childhood Center facility and children not enrolled in programs within the facility will be accepted on a first come first serve basis.
+Children who are 3 years old by September 15, 2021 are eligible.
+We will talk to you upon enrollment regarding which class we feel is best suited for your 3 year old.
+Children already enrolled to programs within the Early Childhood Center facility and children not enrolled to programs within the facility will be accepted on a first come first serve basis.

 What are our goals for ALP children?

 - To learn through active involvement with people, materials, events, and ideas.

 - To become independent, responsible, and confident—ready for school and ready for life.